MeoMunDep/Hi-Pin---Pin-AI/README.md

 💡 Usage:

 > You need to `cd` to the file after extract it
-> To run the bot, use the following command: `cd "Hi-Pin---Pin-AI-main/Pin AI"; node meomundep`
+> To run the bot, use the following command: `cd "Hi-Pin---Pin-AI-main"; node meomundep`

 🎇Enjoy!